cloudsponge/address-book-connector.js/readme.md

 The contacts field can be a simple input or textarea that contains a comma separated list of email addresses.
 Even though the user only sees email addresses, we will also send the name and email address as structured data for each contact.

-The owner field is simiar.
+The owner field is similar.
 It will display an email address in the field and submit an object with the form data.

 Strictly speaking, the owner field is optional.
 Owner and contacts may be hidden fields.